MahmoudAshours/2021Plan/readme.md

 I got the Linux basics for hackers book in order to increase the skill in linux also to know some security stuff.

+Will be practicing basics of linux & Cyber security on [Try Hack me](https://tryhackme.com/p/MahmoudAshour)

 ## Unity

 - [ ] Publish AR app with unity